 Continuous surge in Information Theft is a cause for concern for all sect of the digital world, whether it is corporate, not for profit or Government bodies.
 We are experiencing rising threats coming from multiple entities from state sponsored targeted attacks, organized crime groups, individual hackers, to insiders.
-These entities are threating to access everything from personal to state-level coCMMCnfidential information.
+These entities are threating to access everything from personal to state-level confidential information.
 Government bodies are a relentless target of such threats primarily due to the sensitivity of the data involved.

 The US Government is working with Defense Industrial Base (DIB) sector and the supply chain of the Department of Defense (DoD) to better protect digital assets.
 In comes the Cybersecurity Maturity Model Certification (CMMC), a mandatory compliance for DoD contractors to enhance and sanitize their cybersecurity posture.